 It could also be that you've found this article because you are looking for a Bet365 alternative.
 That is, a different bookmaker.
 If this is the case, take a look at the list that we maintain here - it will show bookmakers that will accept you as a customer in your country/region.

 The censoring of bookmakers is not unexpected, as betting is often viewed in a dim light by some people and organisations.
 Whilst actively blocking the main domain of companies such as Bet365 is going to have some impact, determined people will always try to find another way around being denied their rights.

-Thankfully, by creating alternative domains Bet365 has done us all a favour for the situations when anyone attempts to block our intention to use their website.
+Thankfully, there are options for the situations when anyone attempts to block our intention to use their website.
 That's whether bet365.com is being blocked on a local WiFi network or over an entire county's routers.

 Frequently Asked Questions